Great Southern Compassionate Communities

 It is estimated when someone is seriously unwell or dying only a small amount of their time is spent receiving formal care from medical practitioners and support services and their remaining time is spent receiving support from family, friends and community.

 This support is often referred to as ‘informal’ care or network care and can be as simple as putting the bins out or dropping the kids to school.
-It is called informal or network care as it sits outside of formal network care.
-It does however require some coordination and can be shared among a group or network of people,
+It is called informal or network care as it generally involves coordinating support among a group of people who share the load by forming a network.
+Offering, asking for and accepting support can enable someone to have their end of life wishes and this can help immensely with bereavement.

 Compassionate Communities is also about encouraging people:

-- to talk more openly about dying and make it a more comfortable subject
+- to talk more openly about dying and make ‘end of life’ a more comfortable subject

 - to share their own end of life wishes